Analyst Slashes Tesla Price Target

 Dan Ives, who has been a longtime bull on Tesla at Wedbush Securities, lowered his 12-month price target for the automaker’s shares by 43%, to $315 from $550.
 The move is an acknowledgment of increasing worries about the effect of recent tariff implementations and the changing public image of Tesla’s brand, especially in terms of CEO Elon Musk’s political activity.

 The recent imposition of high tariffs by the administration of President Donald Trump has added new hurdles for Tesla.
 A general tariff of 10% on all imports has been set, with additional rates for specific trade partners, including China.
-China’s retaliatory measure of a 34% tariff on U.S. products further complicates the situation.
+China’s implementation of a 34% tariff on American goods adds another layer of trouble to the situation.

 While Tesla produces a major part of its cars in the United States, it depends to a great extent on imported parts, such as batteries.
 The added expense due to such tariffs is likely to influence Tesla’s cost of production and pricing models.